reachStar/A-simple-calculator-Python-/README.md

 # A-simple-calculator-Python-
-A simple calculator written in Python
+A simple calculator written in Python.
-The program is limited to daily learning
+The program is limited to daily learning.
-No reprint without permission
+No reprint without permission.